oidoid/nature-elsewhere/readme.md

 Both look ok to me:

 - The number of lines of code and readability are similar.
-- The functional approach has a lesser level of indent but that would be lost if it were wrapped in a namespace.
 - The usual tradeoff of explicit (functional) vs implicit (object-oriented) state is present but the object is quite tightly scoped so the negative impact of the latter is minimal.
 - The functional approach requires a special seed-only state since there's no valid value at construction.
 The object-orient approach does a little bit of work in the constructor to avoid the intermediate seed-only state.
-- I've omitted return types for the functional result objects.
-For more complex code, I may need them.
 - "val" is used for the random number generated. "random" was considered but a client may call their result object "random" and `random.random` doesn't read as nicely as `random.val`.